-Prerequisite(s): Computer Literacy (COMP 085) or equivalent.
+Prerequisite(s): None.
 Not open to students with credit for Computer Concepts (COMP 105) or to students with credit for Introduction to Presentational Software (COMP 107).

 This course is an introduction to the use of Open Source Content Management Systems (CMS) for creating Web sites.
 It will provide students with the basic knowledge required to design, build, and maintain an informational Web site.